-Class sessions will be held at 3504 Martin Luther King Jr. Blvd.
-Lynwood, California, 90262.
-Facilities consists of a reception area, two classrooms, a clinic floor with 36 stations/chairs, 5 shampoo bowls, 6 Dryers, and a Towel Sterilizer.
-Each classroom can sit up to 25 students; the restroom has hot and cold running water, and we have a break room in the back and an administrative office.

-We offer a small library holdings in our office and we also have a computer where our students can go on line to get any other resourse is available for the course they enrolled in.
+Class sessions will be held at 4102 ORANGE AVE.
+SUITE 109,110, LONG BEACH CA. 90807.
+Facilities consists of a reception area, two classrooms, a clinic floor with 36 stations/chairs, 5 shampoo bowls, 6 Dryers, and a Towel Steamer.
+Each classroom can sit up to 25 students; the restroom has hot and cold running water.
+We offer a small library holdings in our office and we also have a computer where our students can go on line to get any other resource is available for the course they enrolled in.